UnitTestBot/UTBotJava/docs/NightStatisticsMonitoring.md

 ### Aggregating

-Script build_aggregated_data.py creates a file with an array of statistics collected during specified period.
-It can be needed for visualisation or analyzing some statistics as max, min, median etc.
+The `build_aggregated_data.py` script gathers the results for several nights.
+The summarised results for each of the nights are put together into one array.
+You can specify the period for aggregating.
+It is useful for visualising or finding statistical characteristics of UnitTestBot performance, e.g. the median or max/min values.

+To run aggregating you should provide the input.

 Input arguments: `<input data dir> <output file> <timestamp from> <timestamp to>`.

-Required name format of file with data: `*-<timestamp>-<commit hash>.json`.
+Please notice that the `<input data dir>` must contain the files which look like `*-<timestamp>-<commit hash>.json`.
+You (probably) have already named them properly during summarisation.

-Output format: you get the json file, which contains an array of objects with statistics collected during specified period.
+Output format: you get the JSON file, which contains an array of summarised results for each of the nights during the specified period.

 Input example:

 ```
 ./data aggregated_data.json 0 1660740407
 ```

 Output example:

+(You'll get an array of several summarised outputs without metadata.
+The following example is just one element of such an array.)

 ```json
 [
     {